rooseveltframework/roosevelt-logger/README.md

 ## Configure logger

-Optionally you can pass the logger a set of configs:
+Optionally you can pass the logger a set of configs.
+Each config type that maps to a default log type can be set to either a boolean to enable / disable the log or an object :

 - `info` *[Boolean]*: Enable regular logs.